alt/LaTeX-course/exercises/readme.markdown

+# lcourse-hd

-# This is a XeLaTeX class to produce woking sheets for a course on LaTeX.
+This is a XeLaTeX class to produce woking sheets for a course on LaTeX at the University of Heidelberg (hence hd).

 ## Files
 There are three types of files important: the class file (as documente tex, dtx), the exercises and the solution files.
 All three are needed to typeset a sheet with solutions.
 Sheets are also typesettable without solutions.